Everything You Need to Know About Leg Pain and Tibialis Anterior Syndrome (2019 Update)

 Let’s look at it a little more closely.
 People with TAT usually have pain at the front of the shin, ankle, or foot during or after activities which place large amounts of stress on that tendon.
 Excessive walking or running (especially up or down hills or on hard or uneven surfaces), kicking an object with toes pointed (e.g. a football), and wearing excessively tight shoes or kneeling can cause pain as well.

 Pain is often felt after you’ve rested from those activities, especially upon waking in the morning.
 If you continue the activities that aggravated your tendon in the first place, your pain will gradually increase.

-The Process: Of how this problem can develop.
-(TAT) usually comes from activities placing large amounts of stress through the tibialis anterior muscle.
-People may also develop this condition following direct rubbing on the tibialis anterior tendon.
-These are some frequent causes of the issue:
+Although TAT usually comes from activities placing large amounts of stress through the tibialis anterior muscle, you can actually develop this condition by direct rubbing on the tibialis anterior tendon.

 - Muscle tightness (particularly of the tibialis anterior or calf).

 - Muscle weakness (particularly of the tibialis anterior and tibialis posterior).